rughanigaurav/symfony/README.md

 2.  your phpmyadmin will be accessible on http://localhost:8081

-3. Symfony project directory should src/public/

-4. Python project directory should be app/
+3. Symfony project directory should src/public/ and Python project directory should be app/